SERM: Self-Evolving Relevance Model with Agent-Driven Learning from Massive Query Streams: Introduction

 Despite recent progress, relevance modeling still suffers from significant generalization limitations.
 This stems from the dynamic and continuously evolving nature of real-world query distributions, which makes it difficult for relevance models to generalize effectively to practical search scenarios.
 For instance, on online search platforms, users often issue queries containing newly emerged expressions or cultural references, such as \textit{remember me pets arriving on 10/27}.
 Such queries encode nuanced meanings that models often fail to capture, leading to mismatches between user intent (i.e., \textit{commemorating deceased pets}) and retrieved content (i.e., \textit{generic pets returning home}).

-There is much work on addressing this limitation by pre-training models on large-scale document corpora \cite{zou2021pre,zhang2023two,ma2024fine,xiao2025foundations}.
-However, such approaches primarily capture domain-specific knowledge from static data and fail to account for the fact that real-world query streams introduce novel expressions or emerging linguistic patterns.
+There is much work on addressing this limitation by pre-training models on large-scale document corpora \cite{zou2021pre,zhang2023two,ma2024fine}.
+However, such approaches primarily capture domain-specific knowledge from static data and fail to account for the fact that real-world query streams continuously introduce novel expressions and emerging linguistic patterns.
 A more sophisticated approach is self-evolution techniques, including self-training \cite{gulcehre2023reinforced} and self-reflection \cite{huang2022large}, where a model leverages its own predictions on unlabeled user queries to enhance its generalization.
 While such approaches have shown promise, applying self-evolution in industrial-scale search scenarios poses two fundamental challenges: (\textbf{C1}) informative samples are sparse and difficult to identify within massive query streams, and (\textbf{C2}) pseudo-labels generated by the current model may be unreliable, potentially leading to error accumulation.

 To address these challenges, we explore strategies for self-evolving relevance models that can continuously adapt to massive query streams.
 To this end, we develop an LLM-based relevance model that, given a query and a document, generates both a relevance score (e.g., 0–4) and the corresponding rationale.
 Building on this foundation, in this work, we propose a \underline{\textbf{S}}elf-\underline{\textbf{E}}volving \underline{\textbf{R}}elevance \underline{\textbf{M}}odel approach (SERM), which comprises two complementary multi-agent modules: a \textit{multi-agent sample miner} and a \textit{multi-agent relevance annotator}.
 Specifically, the sample miner monitors incoming queries, detects distributional shifts driven by diverse user behaviors, and selects informative training samples where the model lacks sufficient knowledge to make accurate predictions (tackling \textbf{C1}).
 The annotator then produces reliable learning signals for these samples through a two-level agreement framework, enabling the model to iteratively refine itself and adapt to emerging user intents (tackling \textbf{C2}).
 To the best of our knowledge, we are the first to investigate the self-evolution of relevance models using massive query streams.